 Allocate roles and responsibilities as detailed in this policy.

-Ensure there is a governance committee at the executive level (dedicated or shared) to be accountable for cyber security including risks, plans and meeting the requirements of this policy.
-Agencies need to consider governance of ICT systems and OT to ensure no gaps in cyber security related to items such as video surveillance, alarms, life safety and building management systems that use automated or remotely controlled or monitored assets including industrial Internet of Things (IoT) devices.
+Ensure there is a governance committee at the executive level (dedicated or shared) to be accountable for cyber security including risks, plans, reporting and meeting the requirements of this policy.

 Include cyber security in their risk management framework and consider cyber security threats when performing risk assessments.

-Be accountable for the cyber risks of their ICT service providers and ensure the providers understand and comply with the cyber security requirements of the contract including the applicable parts of this policy (Section 2.10) and any other relevant agency security policies.
-This must include providers notifying the agency quickly of any suspected or actual security incidents and following reasonable direction from the agency arising from incident investigations.
+Be accountable for the cyber risks of their ICT service providers with access to or holding of government information and systems and ensure these providers understand and comply with the cyber security requirements of the contract, including the applicable parts of this policy (Section 5.10)

 Agencies must build and support a cyber security culture across their agency and NSW Government more broadly.
 Agencies must: